wenbinyugroup/OpenSG/docs/installation.rst

 Installation
 ------------

-To install OpenSG and create an environment where the code runs correctly, please execute the following steps:
+To install OpenSG and create an environment where the code runs correctly, is is recommended to use the `environment.yml` file to create the environment via conda.
+If you are unfamiliar with conda, please refer to the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.

 1. Download the OpenSG repository::